Gunivers/Bookshelf/docs/Orientation.md

-# **Orientation**
+# Orientation

-Ce dossier contient des fonctions facilitant la gestion de l'orientation des entités.

-* `get` : Détecte l'orientation d'une entité et la stock sur les scores "OriH" et "OriV", correspondant respectivement aux angles formés sur le plan horizontal et vertical par l'orientation de l'entité.
+`glib:orientation/`: This folder contains functions that facilitate the management of the orientation of entities.

+**Get orientation**

+`get`: Detects the orientation of an entity and stores it on the scores "OriH" and "OriV", corresponding respectively to the angles formed on the horizontal and vertical plane by the orientation of the entity.

+**Normalize orientation**

-* `normalize` : Permet de normaliser les oriantations (replace les scores OriH et OriV respectivement dans l'intervalle \[0;360\[ et \[0;180\[)
+`normalize`: Allows to normalize the oriantations (replace the OriH and OriV scores respectively in the interval \[0;360\[ and \[0;180\[)

-* `set` : Permet d'orienter l'entité selon ses scores "OriH" et "OriV".
-Cette fonction possède des déclinaisons sur h et v, utile pour les joueurs pour qui l'orientation ne peut pas être modifiée directement via un /data.
+**Set orientation**

+`set`: Allows to orientate the entity according to its scores "OriH" and "OriV".
+This function has variations on h and v, useful for players for whom the orientation cannot be modified directly via a /data.